maciejmiklas/led-clock/README.md

 <img src="/doc/img/led8x8.jpg" width="320px"/>

 so I've decided to combine few to build a display.
-In my case there are 3 lines, each consist of 8 modules, 24 it total, this give us 1532 single LEDs!
+In my case there are 3 lines, each consists of 8 modules, 24 it total, this give us 1532 single LEDs!

 To drive single module I've chosen MAX72xx, I also wanted to improve my soldering skills, so I've decided to go for 24 PIN DIP chips and solder them to prototype boards: